usaid-cs/yesterday-i-learned/java.md

 ## Classes, Interfaces, and things to that effect

-- If your class is not designed to be subclassed, mark it as `final`.
+- If your class is not designed to be subclassed, mark it as `final`. `final` is Java's term for being initialisable only once, be it classes, methods, the variables within, or even [the arguments](https://stackoverflow.com/questions/4162531/making-java-method-arguments-as-final).
+- [`static final`](https://stackoverflow.com/a/15655071/1558430) class variables must be initialised either inline, or in a `static { }` block.
 - The "readable yet obscure" way to initialise an object is through [double brace initialisation](https://www.baeldung.com/java-double-brace-initialization), where you can add an anonymous class to the end of an instantiation (i.e. `new Foo() { ... }`), but you can also [add a constructor](https://wiki.c2.com/?DoubleBraceInitialization) to that anonymous class using another pair of braces (i.e. `new Foo() {{ ... }}`), hence the name.
 - A class constructor is named after the class, and a subclass instantiation calls constructor methods from the ancestor to the terminal class, *on the terminal class*.
 Therefore, if `class Sub extends Super`, and both of these classes have a constructor, then `Super()` is first called, and `Sub()` is then called.
 To beware in this case: if both `Super()` and `Sub()` call `overrideMe()` and `Sub` overrides `overrideMe`, then `Sub.overrideMe` will be called twice and `Super.overrideMe` will be called zero times.
 - People [prefer interfaces over abstract classes](https://stackoverflow.com/questions/639592/why-are-interfaces-preferred-to-abstract-classes) because abstract classes must be the bottom of the inheritance chain.
 Once you inherit it, you can't inherit something else.